 The largest enlargement of the EU took place in 2004 (during the Irish Presidency of the European Council) with the accession of the Czech Republic, Hungary, Poland, Slovakia, Slovenia, Estonia, Latvia, Lithuania, Cyprus and Malta on Europe Day, 9 May.
 Two more former Soviet bloc countries, Bulgaria and Romania, joined in 2007 followed by Croatia in 2013 bringing the membership to 28.

 The Treaties of Nice and Lisbon were introduced in the 2000s to allow the EU to adapt its structures and institutions to take account of its larger membership and the Union’s increasing role on the world stage.

-In 2016 the United Kingdom voted to leave the EU and on 29 March 2017 it set in motion a two year process for exiting the Union.
+In 2016 the United Kingdom voted to leave the EU by a small majority.

 2017 marked 60 years since the signing of the Treaty of Rome.
 In March of that year, the European Commission published a White Paper to start the conversation on the Future of Europe.
 The paper set out five scenarios on how the EU could evolve.
 On 25 March, the European leaders marked the 60th anniversary with the Rome Declaration which commits the Union to addressing contemporary challenges.

 The European Elections held in May 2019 wielded the largest turnout in 25 years as millions of citizens across Europe took to the polls.
 In November 2019 the European Parliament declared a climate emergency and in December 2019 the EU Commission presented the European Green Deal.